 Guidelines on house soiling written by feline specialists advise that most cats prefer non-scented, fine, clumping, sand-like litter, at a depth of at least 1 inch.
 If you want to change the type of kitty litter you use, mix in the new one gradually over the course of at least a week.

-    Remember that cats are individuals though, and often have a strong preference for certain litter types, so you’d be mistaken to think you’ll have the final say on litter choice!
+Remember that cats are individuals though, and often have a strong preference for certain litter types, so you don’t always have the final say on litter choice.

 Also Read: Check Your Knowledge: Best Cat Litter

 Cleaning the litter box properly is a crucial part of ensuring your cat uses the box.
 When it is time for a full clean of the litter box:

 - Throw away all remaining old litter.

 - Wash the litter box with hot water and mild detergent or dish soap.

 - Avoid using strongly scented chemicals, bleach, and anything containing ammonia, as they might put your cat off using the litter box.